 The 9-box grid model helps an organization find these employees.
 Using a matrix consisting of nine cells, each employee is measured against two factors:

-- Their potential to develop personally or professionally in line with company values on the y-axis (also rated as low, medium, or high).
+Employee potential to develop personally or professionally in line with company values on the y-axis

 Evaluating performance and potential with the 9-box grid model

 Using the matrix, the performance of the employee is rated against their potential giving nine potential combinations.

 Each combination describes a class of employees embodying a particular set of traits that guide future actions:

 Or individuals who have mastered their current role and need to be challenged with something more difficult.

 A valuable team member with room for improvement who must be gradually challenged to do better.